-Table 7-6: Indiana non-powered dams with potential capacity over 1 MW (Data source: DOE [20])
+Table 7-6: Indiana non-powered dams with potential capacity over 1 MW (Data source: DOE [22])

 American Municipal Power (AMP), a wholesale electricity supplier to municipal utilities in Ohio, Pennsylvania, Michigan, Virginia, Kentucky and West Virginia is in the process of developing five run-of-the-river hydroelectric projects along the Ohio River.
-Two of the projects, the 105 MW Melhahl and the 44 MW Willow Island projects, were commissioned earlier in 2016 while two others, the 88 MW Cannelton and the 76 MW Smithland projects, are expected to be fully commissioned before the end of 2016.
-One project, the 48 MW Robert Byrd, is in the licensing process.
-The Cannelton project is located on the Indiana/Kentucky section of the river and the adjoining city of Cannelton, Indiana has recently joined as a member of AMP [22-25].
+Three of the projects, the 105 MW Melhahl, the 44 MW Willow Island, and the 88 MW Cannelton projects were completed in 2016; while the 76 MW Smithland is currently under construction.
+One of the projects, the 48 MW Robert Byrd is in the licensing process.
+The Cannelton project is located on the Indiana/Kentucky section of the river and the adjoining city of Cannelton, Indiana has joined as a member of AMP [24].